JoinColony/colonyJS/docs/_Topics_DomainsAndSkills.md

 order: 3
 ---

-Domains and skills are concepts that define a colony's organizational structure in a decentralized context, allowing for the division of labor without a strict management hierarchy.
-Within a colony, reputation is rewarded within the context of domains and skills, therefore, adding payments and tasks will require a domain assignment and include an optional skill assignment.
+Domains and skills help define the organizational structure of a colony, allowing for the division of labor without having a strict management hierarchy.
+Within a colony, reputation is rewarded within the context of domains and skills.

-Domains are a structure for compartmentalizing the work and shared resources of a colony into smaller, more specialized sub-groups which are analogous to the departments of a traditional company.
-Skills are a similar structure that categorize the type of work done, independent of the domain or colony in which the work took place.
+How domains are used is up to the colony but domains can be analogous to the departments of a traditional company.
+Skills categorize the type of work done, independent of the domain or colony in which the work took place.

 For more information, see [Domains and Skills](/colonynetwork/whitepaper-tldr-domains-and-skills) in the colonyNetwork documentation.